etmendz/Mendz.Library/README.md

 - ReadAllMatchAsync() asynchronously reads all lines that match a regular expression.
 - YieldLineAsync() asynchronously yields lines read.
 - YieldLineMatchAsync() asynchronously yields lines read that match a regular expression.
+TextWriterExtensions| TextWriter class extensions.
+- WriteLineMatch() Writes a line that matches a regular expression.
+- WriteLineMatchAsync() asynchronously writes a line that matches a regular expression.
 ## NuGet It...
 https://www.nuget.org/packages/Mendz.Library/